-- Antenatal Late Preterm Steroids (ALPS): A Randomized Placebo-Controlled Trial examines whether antenatal steroids administered at 34 weeks to 36 weeks of gestation, with anticipated delivery date in the late preterm period, reduces the need for neonatal respiratory support.
+- Antenatal Late Preterm Steroids (ALPS): A Randomized Placebo-Controlled Trial examines whether the administration of antenatal steroids at 34 weeks to 36 weeks of gestation, with an anticipated delivery date in the late preterm period, reduces the need for neonatal respiratory support.

 - A Randomized Trial of Fetal ECG ST Segment and T Wave Analysis (STAN) as an Adjunct to Electronic Fetal Heart Rate Monitoring is studying whether fetal STAN reduces the risk of perinatal hypoxic-ischemic morbidity and mortality.

 - A Randomized Trial of Thyroxine Therapy for Subclinical Hypothyroidism or Hypothyroxinemia Diagnosed During Pregnancy seeks to determine whether giving thyroxine to women with subclinical hypothyroidism or hypothyroxinemia diagnosed during the first half of pregnancy is associated with intellectual improvement in their offspring.
 The trial is now in the follow-up phase.

 - A Randomized Trial to Prevent Congenital Cytomegalovirus Infection (CMV) is designed to determine whether maternal administration of CMV hyperimmune globulin prior to 24 weeks of gestation in women diagnosed with primary CMV infection reduces the congenital CMV infection.

 - An Observational Study of Hepatitis C Virus in Pregnancy (HCV) is intended to evaluate risk factors associated with HCV infection and mother-to-child transmission of HCV.